mui/material-ui/packages/pigment-react/README.md

 As CSS keeps rapidly evolving with features such as CSS variables and color-mix, to name a few, there's no practical reason to keep a runtime solution.
 Additionally, React Server Components entered the mix of functionalities Material UI should support.

-We looked around and couldn't find anything that fit precisely, so we started a new bespoke project. {newProductName} is designed to have a smooth migration experience from styled-components and Emotion.
+We looked around and couldn't find anything that fit precisely, so we started a new bespoke project.
+Pigment CSS is built on top of [wyw-in-js](https://wyw-in-js.dev/) and is designed to have as smooth a migration experience as possible for Material UI users to go from v5 to v6.

 ### Next.js